mourogurt/glsengine/README.md

-Space-gpgpu-game-engine
+Space-game-engine
 =======================

-To compile engine you need install pkg-config glfw3 (i use latest git)
+To compile engine you need install: pkg-config;
+glfw3;
-OpenGL headers and libs
+OpenGL headers and libs;
-GLEW headers and libs
+GLEW headers and libs;
-GLU headers and libs
+GLU headers and libs;
-OpenCL headers and libs
+OpenCL headers and libs (optional);
-your video card must support OpenGL 3.3
+your video card must support at least OpenGL 3.3.

 First try to create game engine